-Occasionally while travelling, the unexpected is a nice surprise.
+Occasionally while traveling, the unexpected is a nice surprise.

 From Catania, there is access to the volcano through trails, roads, and even a gondola.
 This ancient port city was built at the foot of the volcano.
 Ash from numerous eruptions, the most violent in 1669, has produced fertile soil here.
 Although Catania has been ruled at times by Romans, Vandals, Spanish and others, it was originally a Greek colony founded around 730 BC.
 Today, there are roughly 300 000 citizens that call the area home.
 There’s a Greek Acropolis to visit, a Roman Forum, catacombs, Achillean baths and much more.
 A bath seemed like a good idea about now.
 But we needed to find the ferry to Malta.